AshGrowem/CampKeys/README.md

 ## About

-> :warning: This is a WIP, GUI is in development! :bowtie:

 An open source, non-coder-friendly app for Mac-style Boot Camp shortcuts.
 Made with :purple_heart: using [AutoHotkey](https://www.autohotkey.com/)!

 Contributions and feedback are more than welcome!